 In 2015, PUBLIC Architecture and Communications completed an interior space plan.
 Background research that informed the plan included analyzing how existing space is used, identifying new space needs and examining best practices in other libraries.
 The plan considered the locations, sizes, and adjacencies of library spaces with a two-fold purpose: to keep those that worked well and to propose changes that would address service demands, improve accessibility and meet strategic priorities.

 The Library conducted extensive research over the last seven years to inform the West Wing Renovation Plan, including:

 Shape Building Assessment (2009) – Provided an audit of the building and HVAC systems to identify issues that jeopardize the continuous and proper functioning of the building.
-It recommended a five year scope of work, the last component of which is the replacement of the parking deck membrane and surface.
+It recommended a five-year scope of work, the last component of which was the replacement of the parking deck membrane and surface.

 Wicke Herfst Maver Seismic Assessment (2012) – Determined the capacity of the facility to resist seismic loads in the event of an earthquake.
 The report outlined a scope of remedial work to reinforce the existing structures.
 The skylights around the perimeter of the West Wing were identified as in need of structural bracing.

-VFA Facility Life Cycle Assessment (2012) – Conducted on all Municipal buildings and provided a global view, including condition, code compliance, environmental quality, and renewal indices.
-The VFA assessment identified building components in the West Wing that are due for replacement, including water distribution lines, network and electrical cabling, lighting fixtures, carpeting and washroom fixtures.
+VFA Facility Life Cycle Assessment (2012) – Conducted on all Municipal buildings and provided a global view, including condition, code compliance, environmental quality and renewal indices.
+The VFA assessment identified building components in the West Wing that were due for replacement, including water distribution lines, network and electrical cabling, lighting fixtures, carpeting and washroom fixtures.